microsoft/botframework-cli/packages/orchestrator/README.md

 OPTIONS
   -d, --debug                     Print debugging information during execution.
   -h, --help                      Orchestrator 'assess' command help.
-  -i, --in=in                     Path to a ground-truth label file.
+  -i, --in=in                     Path to a ground-truth label file, or comma-separated paths to
+                                  a collection of files -- most uselful for crosss-valiaton.
   -o, --out=out                   Directory where analysis and output files will be placed.
-  -p, --prediction=prediction     Path to a prediction label file.
+  -p, --prediction=prediction     Path to a prediction label file, or comma-separated paths to
+                                  a collection of files -- most uselful for crosss-valiaton.

 DESCRIPTION